WELCOME TO A WHOLE NEW WORLD!

 BEING PREPARED FOR CLASS

-- If you are new to yoga or concerned about your fitness levels, then it is recommended to start with one of our bikram classes, as they are slower and easier to follow than the quicker flow classes.
+If you are new to yoga or concerned about your fitness levels, then it is recommended to start with one of our Yo 26 and Hot Hatha classes, as they are slower and easier to follow.

 WHAT TO WEAR

-Because the room is heated, you should wear as little clothing as you feel comfortable in and not too loose fitting.
+The room is heated, we suggest you should wear as little clothing as you feel comfortable in and not too loose fitting.

-- Yoga is done barefoot and no shoes are allowed inside the room.
+Yoga is done barefoot and no shoes are allowed inside the studio.

 WHAT TO BRING